top of page

 “Run away!”

-My-re saw the panicked faces, morale had all but collapsed, and fear was taking hold.
-It had already made a nice little home in her gut.
+My‑re saw the panicked faces.
+Morale had all but collapsed, and fear took hold.
+It had already made a lovely little home in her gut.

 “Stop extinguishing the lights!”
 My‑re bellowed.

-“Ssskah, tell Rao to abandon patching the hull.
-I want everyone rowing to make best possible speed.”
+“Ssskah, instruct Rao to abandon patching the hull.
+I need everyone to row and make the best possible speed.”

 “The ship will sink!”

-“You are mad!
-At this pace the oars will splinter under the strain, if not lose them all together!”
-Ssskah shouted.
+“Are you mad?
+At this pace, the oars will splinter under the strain.
+If not, we will lose them altogether,” Ssskah explained.

 “No, we’ll lose half of them.
 Keep half of the oars up and half down in the water.”

-“Madness,” Ssskah said shaking her head and descended below deck.
-“I hope you know what you’re doing.”
+“Madness,” Ssskah replied, shaking her head and descending below deck.
+She continued, “I hope you know what you’re doing.”

-The tempo of the rowers increased and the ship was moving faster.
-The nighttime wind blew stronger through My-re’s hair.
+The tempo of the rowers increased, and the ship pushed faster through the water.
+The nighttime wind blew stronger through My‑re’s hair.
 They were listening to her.
-At this speed stopping the Nightie and reversing course backwards would likely cause them to lose the oars.
+At this speed, stopping the Nightie and reversing course backward would likely cause them to lose their oars.
 Ssskah was right.
-The 7 foot tall Captain Phetmolge gripped the massive steering wheel at the aft of the ship with strength the gods would envy and watch her intently.
+Captain Phetmolge gripped the massive helm at the aft of the ship with strength the gods would envy and watched her intently.

-“Come with me Lady Greywand,” My-re said as they pushed through the Lord Protectors to the bow of the ship.
-“Darien, gather the men with the remaining torches and come with me.”
+“Come with me, Lady Greywand,” My‑re said.
+They pushed through the Lord Protectors to the ship's bow.
+“Darien, gather the men with the remaining torches and lanterns, and come with me.”

 They all followed.